faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Our main focus is the iOS crash report.
 We also cover the macOS crash report, which caries a slightly different structure but serves the same purpose.

+Note, it is possible to install crash handlers from third parties, either to get enhanced crash reporting diagnostics or to link application crashes to a web-based service for managing crash reports across your population of users.
+We shall defer such discussions to a later chapter.

 When a crash occurs the `ReportCrash`\index{command!ReportCrash} program extracts information from the crashing process from the Operating System.
 The result is a text file with a `.crash`\index{extension!.crash} extension.

 When symbol information is available, Xcode will symbolicate the crash report to show symbolic names instead of machine addresses.
 This improves the comprehensibility of the report.